-NOW has long experience in design of complicated mechanics.
+NOW has a long experience in the design of complex mechanics.

 Our knowledge in materials, coatings and production methods allows us to develop products with rugged design, that are e.g. used in vacuum and clean rooms, as well as radiation intensive and other extreme environments.

 • Industrial design where demands on performance and usability are high

 • Verification and certification against different standards and directives